codingk8/radiowild/README.md

 # The Radiowild project :notes:

-## This project was a team project for the "Wild Code School Paris Late 2017" first Hackathon.
+## This was a team project for the "Wild Code School Paris Late 2017" first Hackathon.

 ## Screenshot + link to hosted demo website